NassarX/nqueens-optimization/README.md

 >Hill climbing is a simple heuristic algorithm that is used for local search problems.
 It starts with an initial solution and iteratively makes small changes to it, such that the new solution is better than the previous one.
 The algorithm terminates when it reaches a local optimum, i.e., a solution that cannot be improved further by making small changes.

-**You can find the implementation of the hill climbing algorithm here [hill_climbing](https://github.com/NassarX/NQueens-Optimization/blob/main/app/nqueens/hill_climbing.py)**
+**You can find the implementation of the hill climbing algorithm [here](https://github.com/NassarX/NQueens-Optimization/blob/main/app/nqueens/hill_climbing.py)**

 ```shell
 python hill_climbing.py --n-queen 8